-- Create the opportunity of a stunning view by going up to the roof.
-Thanks to roof access hatches this is a viable, safe idea as long as your roof is flat and sturdy.
+- Create the opportunity for a stunning view by going up to the roof.
+Do you have access to a roof hatch that could be a viable, safe idea as long as your roof is flat and sturdy.

 - If you know your family enjoys movies and gaming, creating an entertainment area with a big screen TV may be more valuable than you think.

 - Some people will be more inspired to have family get-togethers outside by adding an outdoor pizza oven to the patio.